mauroservienti/milestone.github.io/_posts/you-dont-need-that-abstraction.md

 header_image: /img/posts/you-dont-need-that-abstraction/header.jpg
 title: "You don't need that abstraction"
 author: Mauro Servienti
 synopsis: "Abstractions, abstractions everywhere!
 We're obsessed with clean design and architecture.
-Do we need that, or the introduced cognitive load comes with more issues than benefits?"
+Do we need that, or does the introduced cognitive load come with more issues than benefits?"
 tags:
 - architecture
 - soa